CF Industries Holdings (CF): A Comprehensive Analysis of Its Mar

 Financial Strength

-Investing in companies with low financial strength could result in permanent capital loss.
-Therefore, it's crucial to review a company's financial strength before deciding to buy shares.
-CF Industries Holdings has a cash-to-debt ratio of 0.99, which ranks better than 58.09% of 241 companies in the Agriculture industry.
-Based on this, GuruFocus ranks CF Industries Holdings's financial strength as 7 out of 10, suggesting a fair balance sheet.
+Companies with poor financial strength offer investors a high risk of permanent capital loss.
+To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
+Both the cash-to-debt ratio and interest coverage of a company are a great way to understand its financial strength.
+CF Industries Holdings has a cash-to-debt ratio of 0.99, which ranks better than 58.26% of 242 companies in the Agriculture industry.
+The overall financial strength of CF Industries Holdings is 7 out of 10, which indicates that the financial strength of CF Industries Holdings is fair.

 Profitability and Growth

-Investing in profitable companies, especially those with consistent profitability over the long term, is usually less risky.
-CF Industries Holdings has been profitable 9 out of the past 10 years.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
+CF Industries Holdings has been profitable 9 over the past 10 years.
 Over the past twelve months, the company had a revenue of $8.70 billion and Earnings Per Share (EPS) of $12.08.
-Its operating margin is 41.09%, which ranks better than 94.94% of 237 companies in the Agriculture industry.
+Its operating margin is 41.09%, which ranks better than 95.38% of 238 companies in the Agriculture industry.
 Overall, the profitability of CF Industries Holdings is ranked 9 out of 10, which indicates strong profitability.

-One of the most important factors in the valuation of a company is growth.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of CF Industries Holdings is 38.3%, which ranks better than 84.82% of 224 companies in the Agriculture industry.
-The 3-year average EBITDA growth is 53.9%, which ranks better than 85.05% of 214 companies in the Agriculture industry.
+Growth is probably the most important factor in the valuation of a company.
+GuruFocus research has found that growth is closely correlated with the long-term stock performance of a company.
+A faster-growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of CF Industries Holdings is 38.3%, which ranks better than 84.82% of 224 companies in the Agriculture industry.
+The 3-year average EBITDA growth rate is 53.9%, which ranks better than 85.12% of 215 companies in the Agriculture industry.

 ROIC vs WACC

-Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
+One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, CF Industries Holdings's return on invested capital is 28.16, and its cost of capital is 10.31.
+If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
+During the past 12 months, CF Industries Holdings's ROIC is 28.16 while its WACC came in at 10.48.

 Conclusion

-In conclusion, the stock of CF Industries Holdings appears to be fairly valued.
+Overall, CF Industries Holdings (CF, Financial) stock shows every sign of being fairly valued.
 The company's financial condition is fair and its profitability is strong.
-Its growth ranks better than 85.05% of 214 companies in the Agriculture industry.
+Its growth ranks better than 85.12% of 215 companies in the Agriculture industry.
 To learn more about CF Industries Holdings stock, you can check out its 30-Year Financials here.

 To find out the high-quality companies that may deliver above-average returns, please check out GuruFocus High Quality Low Capex Screener.